api3dao/oev-docs/docs/dapis/introduction/contributing.md

 ---
 title: API3 DAO Welcomes Community Participation
-sidebarHeader: dAPIs
-sidebarSubHeader:
-pageHeader: Explore
+pageHeader: dAPIs → Introduction
-path: /dapis/introduction/contributing.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# API3 DAO Welcomes Community Participation

 We think critical infrastructure, like API3 DAO's first-party oracles, should implement open and transparent contributor processes to align with our vision of